Leonard-Lin/EmulationStation/README.md

 * [hiulit](https://github.com/hiulit) - For the Catalan and Spanish (Spain) translations.
 * [Taranchul](https://github.com/Taranchul) - For the German translations.
 * Unknown - For the Italian translations.
+* [Leonard-Lin](https://github.com/Leonard-Lin) - For the Traditional Chinese translations.